What Is Agile Marketing And How Do You Implement It?

 2. Set measurable goals and objectives

-While it’s true that you need to go with the flow to gain marketing agility, that doesn’t mean your Agile marketing team can work without a plan.
+While it’s true that you need to go with the flow to gain marketing agility, that doesn’t mean your Agile marketing team can work without following a marketing planning process.

 Even an improv comedy show has a theme in place, so why shouldn’t your Agile marketing team?